Spring Garden Revival

 • Autumn Olive (Elaeagnus umbellata)

-• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit sets (June–September), bag berries to prevent seed spread, and sanitize equipment between sites.
+• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and sanitize equipment between sites.
 Viable seeds must go to landfill—never compost or chip.
 Coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources for best practices.
-Be aware of hazardous vegetation like poison ivy, ticks (Lyme disease), and wild parsnip.
-For health concerns, contact: Bourne Health Department
+Poison ivy, ticks (Lyme disease), and wild parsnip are common hazards—use PPE and consult the Health Department for safety.
+Native restoration with oak, serviceberry, and viburnum is encouraged; partner with Mass Audubon for ecological recovery.

 24 Perry Avenue, Bourne, MA 02532